 Just as it would in divorce proceedings, in the proceedings for legal separation, the court decides the following:

 Sometimes, circumstances arise that lead to couples living apart with no intent, one way or the other, to continue the marriage.
 Additionally, some states have laws that require couples seeking to file a no-fault divorce to live apart for a designated period of time.
 Living separately can affect the property division.
 Property and debt acquired while living separately is classified differently depending on what state the couple lives in.
 Some states determine the property classification based on whether either spouse has the intent to end the marriage.
 Couples can also have a trial separation, but it has no real legal effect; a trial separation is viewed only as a period of time in the couple's marriage.
 Any property or debt acquired during a trial separation is still considered to be acquired during the marriage, and hence, probably marital property.

 Once a couple decides to separate for good, they have a permanent separation.
 This permanent separation probably has no legal effect as compared to a legal separation in which one of the spouses has actually filed separation paperwork in court.
 Most states view all property and debts acquired after a permanent separation as the separate property of that acquiring spouse.
 Debts that are acquired by either spouse after a permanent separation, but before a final divorce, and are used for things necessary for the family, are treated as joint debts of both spouses.
 These debts can include things like house payments, maintenance of the family home, and expenses relating to the care of the children.

-Because each state has its own laws regarding property and debt division, it's important to check your own state's laws.
-These determinations can become quite convoluted due to the changing of the couple's circumstances, so it is a good idea for each spouse to consult with his or her own attorney for help.
+Because each state has its own laws regarding property and debt division, it's important to check the laws where you live.
+These determinations can become quite convoluted due to the changing of the couple's circumstances, so it's a good idea for each spouse to consult with his or her own attorney for help.
 A local family law attorney can help you sort through the consequences of a legal separation vs. a divorce.